gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

     require the enclave to sign some claim from a relying party.
 For example, many protocols follow the "challenge response" architecture, which requires the enclave to sign a nonce from the relying party.
-- `get_collaterals` and `free_collaterals`
+- `get_endorsements` and `free_endorsements`
-  - Producing collaterals is essential for attestation.
+  - Producing endorsements is essential for attestation.
-  - Examples of collaterals could be firmware measurements from the device's manufacturer or a certificate revocation list (CRL) from an X.509 certificate.
+  - Examples of endorsements could be firmware measurements from the device's manufacturer or a certificate revocation list (CRL) from an X.509 certificate.
 - `verify_evidence`
-  - Verifying evidence and collaterals is essential for attestation.
+  - Verifying evidence and endorsements is essential for attestation.
   - The `claims` field contains key-value pairs that can be verified by the caller.
 This will have the similar contents as the `oe_identity_t` field in the `oe_report_t` struct returned by `oe_verify_report` and any custom